How to file a DBA in New York

 Do I need a DBA in New York?

-New York requires that all corporations, limited liability companies (LLCs), limited partnerships (LPs), limited liability partnerships (LLPs), or out of state companies that regularly transact business in New York under a name different from their legal name, must file a DBA with the New York Department of State.
-Sole proprietorships and general partnerships must file a business certifiate with the county clerks in the counties in which they operate.
+New York requires that all corporations, limited liability companies (LLCs), limited partnerships (LPs), limited liability partnerships (LLPs), or out-of-state companies that regularly transact business in New York under a name different from their legal name, must file a DBA with the New York Department of State.
+Sole proprietorships and general partnerships must file a business certificate with the county clerks in the counties in which they operate.